Flux Pro API Pricing and Code Examples: A Complete Developer Guide

 How do I handle rate limits in production?

 Implement exponential backoff starting at 1 second and capping at 10 seconds between retries.
 Check the X-RateLimit-Remaining header proactively to throttle requests before hitting 429 errors.
-Use the Idempotency-Key header to safely retry failed requests.
+Use the Idempotency-Key header to safely retry failed requests without triggering duplicate executions.

 Can I chain Flux Pro with other AI models in a single API call?

 Yes.
 Wireflow's workflow system lets you connect Flux 2 Pro with image editing, upscaling, video generation, and other models in a single execution.
-The API runs the entire chain and returns all outputs.
+The API runs the entire chain and returns all outputs when complete.

 Is there an official SDK for the Flux Pro API?